Processing Complicated Grief In Healthy Ways

 What is complicated grief?

-Complicated or prolonged grief are the terms used to describe unresolved, chronic grief, or grief that is delayed.
+Complicated or prolonged grief are the terms used to describe unresolved, chronic grief or grief that is delayed.
 It can be described as an ongoing, heightened state of mourning.
 The symptoms of standard grief and complicated grief are similar in the beginning.
 However, while general grief symptoms can begin to ease and slowly subside over time, the symptoms of complicated grief can linger and even feel worse over time, potentially impacting a person’s life, relationships, and well-being.
 At this point, an individual may meet the diagnostic criteria for Prolonged Grief Disorder or Persistent Complex Bereavement Disorder in accordance with DSM-V (Diagnostic and Statistical Manual of Mental Disorders).

 The typical stages of grief

 While everyone experiences grief differently, there are a few broad stages of the process that most people will pass through—though the order and duration of each one can vary widely and may impact daily life in different ways.
 The initial stage of grief is known as denial or shock.
 During this stage, many people describe feeling as though they are “emotionally paralyzed”.
-They may feel disconnected from what has happened or even have trouble believing that it’s real.
+They may feel disconnected from what happened or even have trouble believing it's real.

 After the initial shock of a friend or loved one’s death, the anger and bargaining stages often come next.
 For some, feelings of anger and frustration at the unfairness of it all can become so overwhelming that they impact their other relationships.
 In other cases, people may blame themselves for the loss or feel guilty about some part of their past with this person.
-Even in situations where death occurred due to chronic illness, individuals may experience “survivor’s guilt” about being alive while their loved one is not.
+Even in situations where death occurs due to chronic illness, individuals may experience “survivor’s guilt” about being alive while their loved one is not.

-Identifying complicated grief
+Developing complicated grief

-• Feelings of numbness and detachment, excessive avoidance of reminders of the death
+• Excessive avoidance of potentially painful reminders of the death

 • An inability to think about positive memories with the lost loved one